jfrog/jfrog-azure-devops-extension/overview.md

 the extension lets you capture information about deployed artifacts, and resolved dependencies Gain full traceability for your builds as the environment data associated with your build is automatically collected.

-The extension currently support generic, maven, npm and nuget builds.
+The extension currently supports the following package managers:
+Maven, npm, NuGet, Docker, Go and Conan.
+It also allows downloading and uploading generic files from and to Artifactory.

 ## Documentation and Source Code
 The full extension documentation is available [here](https://www.jfrog.com/confluence/display/RTF/Azure+DevOps+and+TFS+Artifactory+Extension).